alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 ### Prohibit interlocking of front and rear buttons

-When using double sliders, it is possible to use`disableSwap`prohibit interlocking of front and rear buttons.
+When using a double slider, you can use 'disableSwap' to disable the front and back buttons from interlocking.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';